tarantool/tarantool/changelogs/unreleased/luajit-fix-ir-bufput.md

 ## bugfix/luajit

-* Fixed optimization for single-char strings in `IR_BUFPUT` assembly routine.
+* Fixed optimization for single-char strings in the `IR_BUFPUT` assembly routine.